-Level I Prerequisites: ENG 208 minimum grade of "C" 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours
+Level I Prerequisites: ENG 208 minimum grade "C" 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours

 In this hands-on course, students explore the software tools used in the technical communication field to publish documents and create online help systems in an environment that simulates the workplace.
 Students work in small groups and individually to plan, write, and publish manuals using Framemaker.
 Students also design effective help systems using Robohelp, learn how to convert hard copy text to online formats, and explore the basics of manual online help coding.
-This is a required course in the Scientific and Technical Communication program.
-Instructor permission may be given to either waive the prerequisite, ENG 208, or allow concurrent enrollment
+Students with experience equivalent to ENG 208 may contact the instructor for permission to waive the prerequisite or allow concurrent enrollment.